tjhorner/JackboxGPT3/README.md

 - Fibbage 3
 - ~~Quiplash 3~~ Soon™️

+Support is planned for these games:

+- Survive The Internet
+- Word Spud

 ## Playing

 To play a game, provide the room code for a supported game as the first parameter on the command line.